 Stock Comparison

-In this section, I will analyze and compare the stock price movements of Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO) over the past year, highlighting key trading dynamics and price fluctuations.
+In this section, I will analyze the stock price movements of Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO) over the past year, highlighting key trading dynamics and price variations.

 Trend Analysis